Theoretical Guarantees for AOA-based Localization: Consistency and Asymptotic Efficiency: 2-D scenario

-Next, we will prove that the ML objective function converges to a function that is convex in a small neighborhood around $p^0$, which forms the feasibility of the two-step scheme.
-Intuitively, this guarantees that we can break down the difficult ML problem into two easier problems.
+Firstly, we prove that the objective function of the ML problem converges to a function that is convex in a small neighborhood around $p^o$, which forms the feasibility of the two-step scheme.